smitzlroy/bloggen/README.md

 # Aider - AI Powered Blog Generator

-Aider is a simple Flask web application that generates blog posts based on user-provided topics.
+Aider is a (VERY - for learning) simple Flask web application that generates blog posts based on user-provided topics.
 It uses the Wikipedia API to fetch the summary of the topic and displays it as a blog post.

 ## Installation